secar600/secar-documents/source/introduction.rst

 Introduction
 ============

-This manual provides information about SECAR hardware and software, and contains standard operating procedures for various SECAR subsystems.
-I (K. Setoodehnia) do not have the time (and quite frankly the interest) to include the information presented here in FRIB DCC.
-If the existing DCC documents are in contradiction with this document, it is because they are out-dated, and I did not bother to review, correct and update them.
-You should trust the information given here over those provided in the DCC documents.
+This manual provides information about SECAR hardware and software, and contains operating procedures for various SECAR subsystems.
+Certain aspects of the operation of SECAR that are relevant for personnel safety or machine protection are described in various FRIB DCC documents that are referenced where appropriate.

 To clone this respository to be able to have access to the supplement files and instructions, do the following: